ensignia/tempesta/src/app/routes/guide/pages/models.md

 Notably, the GFS helps to be a judgement tool of the performance of other models.
 By comparing the models, you can see how well each is doing relative to the others.
 Low variability between different models is a good sign the computers are doing well forecasting a situation.

-The heart of most discussions will be the NAM, or North American Mesoscale Model.
-Like the GFS, it is run four times a day.
-It is actually a specific set of assumptions and formulas running through the WRF, the weather research and forecast model.
-Lots of different model set ups exist for the WRF, but the NAM is by far the most common you will encounter and use.

-The NAM provides an 84 hour forecast -- 3 and a half days out.
-So it is a mid-range model.
-It also only is run for North America.
-This allows it to have higher spatial resolution, which is useful in identifying conditions that lead to mesoscale phenomena like severe weather.
-In general, this is where most of your forecasting will be done, and it will be the model most discussions are based around.

-The NAM has its quirks and can make mistakes, so leaning on it exclusively is a dangerous possibility.
-This is where experts and discussion come into play.

-The final model we are going to discuss is the High Resolution Rapid Refresh, or HRRR.
+The other model we are going to discuss is the High Resolution Rapid Refresh, or HRRR.
 As you might have guessed, this model has the highest resolution, temporally and spatially, of the three.
 It produces a run every hour, and forecasts for the next 16 hours in one hour increments (and for some parameters every 15 minutes!).
 It also has extremely high spatial resolution, on the order of 4km.
 The HRRR is in part another form of the WRF.

 The HRRR is extra cool in that it takes in radar data as the heart of it's modeling, and resolves data at the scale of individual storms itself.
 This makes it very different from the NAM and the GFS.